-A copyright is a collection of rights automatically vested to you once you have created an original work.
-To understand how these rights can be used or licensed, it is helpful to analogize them to a bundle of sticks, where each stick represents a separate right vested to you as the owner.
-These rights include the right to reproduce the work, to prepare derivative works, to distribute copies, to perform the work publicly, and to display the work publicly.
+A copyright is a collection of rights that automatically vest to someone who creates an original work of authorship – like a literary work, song, movie or software.
+These rights include the right to reproduce the work, to prepare derivative works, to distribute copies, and to perform and display the work publicly.